Skip to main content

 What is the biggest mistake homeowners make with retaining walls?

-The most critical mistake is prioritizing aesthetics over the unseen, functional components.
-Homeowners often focus on the stone veneer or concrete finish while under-specifying the foundation and drainage system.
-A wall's longevity is determined by its footing depth, steel reinforcement, and, most importantly, its ability to relieve hydrostatic pressure through proper drainage.
-A beautiful wall with an inadequate drainage system is a guaranteed failure.
-The money is best spent on what you don't see: an extra foot of footing depth, epoxy-coated rebar instead of standard steel, and a solid drainage system with clean, open-graded rock and high-quality filter fabric.
-These are the elements that prevent callbacks.
+The biggest mistake homeowners make is prioritizing aesthetics over unseen functional components.
+They focus on the stone veneer or concrete finish while neglecting the foundation and drainage system.
+A wall's longevity depends on its footing depth, steel reinforcement, and ability to relieve hydrostatic pressure.
+A beautiful wall with poor drainage is a guaranteed failure.

 Is a poured concrete or a block wall better for Malibu?